josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-Consider giving each feature module its own route configuration file.
+Consider giving each feature module an associated route configuration file.
 Though the feature routes are currently minimal, routes have a tendency to grow more complex even in small applications.

 </div>